Not working on public holidays

 Ying is a part-time employee.
 He works Monday to Wednesday each week.
 This year, Boxing Day falls on a Friday.

 As Ying's rostered hours don’t include Fridays, he doesn't get paid for the Boxing Day public holiday.

 An award, enterprise agreement or other registered agreement can set out other rules and entitlements when not working on a public holiday.

 Find out the rules about not working on a public holiday in your award by selecting from the list below.

-If a public holiday falls when an employee is on leave, their entitlement to the public holiday depends on whether they are taking paid leave or unpaid leave.
+If a public holiday falls when an employee is on leave, the employee's entitlement to the public holiday depends on whether they're taking:

 If a public holiday falls during a period of paid leave (for example, annual leave or sick leave), the employee has to be paid for the public holiday.
 This includes any hours that fall on a part-day public holiday.

-The public holiday will not be counted as annual leave or sick leave.
+The public holiday isn't counted as annual leave or sick leave.
 This means that the public holiday hours will not be taken away from the employee's amount of built-up paid leave.

 Example: Public holidays during a period of annual leave

 Marissa is a full-time employee at a media agency.